Public Health Emergency - Leading a Nation Prepared

-- Life-support devices that depend on electricity: Contact your local electric company about power needs for life-sustaining devices (home dialysis, breathing machines, etc.) in advance.
+Life-support devices that depend on electricity: Contact your local electric company about power needs for life-sustaining devices (home dialysis, breathing machines, etc.) in advance.
 Some companies can put you on a “priority reconnection service” list.
 Let the local fire department know that you are dependent on life-support devices.
-If possible, obtain a means of back-up power (generator, batteries, etc.) in the event the power is out.
+If possible, obtain a means of back-up power (generator, batteries, etc.) in the event the power goes out.

 Take charge and practice how to quickly explain to people how best to assist you.
 Be prepared to give clear and concise instructions to rescue personnel and shelter staff.